How to choose the best snowboard instructor course for you

 - You can achieve the BASI Snowboard level 1 qualification in many of the snow domes and dry slopes within the UK.
 BASI level 1 allows you to teach on artificial slopes.

-- BASI Snowboard level 2 has to be taken in the mountains and many course providers combine BASI level 1 & 2 into a 10 week programme.
+- BASI Snowboard level 2 has to be taken in the mountains and many course providers combine BASI level 1 & 2.
 Upon completion of Level 2 you are able to teach beginner to intermediate snowboarders across Europe, Canada, America, New Zealand, Japan, Australia, South America and even Dubai.

 - BASI Snowboard level 3 allows you to teach up to and beyond advanced snowboarding across the world.
 There is more information on the BASI website.